elavoie/ssb-association/constitution.md

-# International Association of SSB Users (IASU)
+# Name: International Association of SSB Users (IASU)

-I propose to create an association of users whose purpose will be to democratically fund (some of) the next ssbc-grants.
+Purpose: Democratically fund (some of) the next ssbc-grants.

-Here is a rough sketch of the governance rules.
-I think I am close to complete, your feedback is welcomed to make sure I have covered every base.
+## 0. Definitions

+Channel: #iasu

+Throughout the rest of this document the left part of the definitions above are used as place-holders for the values on the right part.

 ## 1. Membership